 The S.C.C. provides a forum for parents, community members, students, teachers and administrators to work together to share ideas regarding education and the school community.
 The meetings are open and everyone is welcome to attend.
-Contact the principal for more information.
-For the 2021-2022 school year, SCC meetings will be held virtually until further notice.
+Contact

 STUDENT SERVICES (GUIDANCE)